Hamilton, New South Wales: Mechanics Institute

 In the early nineteenth century, a time when education was the privilege of the elite few; Mechanics' Institutes were set up in Britain and later, Australia.· Their aim was to provide working men with access to technical education – through talks, courses, lectures and books, accessible in a reading room.
 Mechanics Institutes gave many workers access to books and lectures which they could otherwise not afford.
 By the late 19th and 20th Centuries, institutes such as TAFE and public libraries made Mechanics Institutes less relevant.
 As source of income, the institute could hold dances, plays, movies and hire out a billiard table which started be replaced by social clubs.
 The Hamilton Mechanics Institute has architectural significance as a particularly fine and intact example of one in the Renaissance Revival style.

-Located between Tudor and Milton Streets, the Hamilton Mechanics Institute was founded in 1859 and the building was constructed in stages between 1869 and 1903.· The institute was granted a block of land on Gray Street in 1859, but meetings were first held at a private house and in rented rooms.
+Located between Tudor and Milton Streets, the Hamilton Mechanics Institute was founded in 1859 and the building was constructed in stages between 1869 and 1903.
+The institute was granted a block of land on Gray Street in 1859, but meetings were first held at a private house and in rented rooms.
 The Hamilton institute was originally a wooden structure built in 1862, and the first building was a lecture hall designed by the architect JS Jenkins and constructed in 1869.
 In 1872 this was extended to designs by the local architect William Smith, with a Free Library built west of the lecture hall and separated from it by a wide hallway.
-In 1872 the originally building was demolished and the façade was replace across the building.
+In 1872 the originally building was demolished and the façade was replaced across the building.
 In 1872 saw the building extended and library added by William as well as new facade to Gray Street section to combine to new and old section.
 In 1879 the Learmonth Memorial Hall was added.
 In 1879 a large room costing £500 was collect through a memorial to Alexander Learmonth an original trustee.
 This was replaced in 1888 with a Victorian building designed by renowned Newcastle architect Frederick Menkens.
 In August 1888 NSW premier Sir Henry Parkes opened the building.
 In 1891 an extension on the building was completed.

 In 1903 two large rooms and lantern lights were added to the back of the building costing £1200.
 This was added by Frank Hammond.
 By the early 1920s, membership rose to about 800 members. and the downstairs hall could seat 400 people.
 In the 1940s Hamilton RSL Sub Branch purchased the property and named in Anzac House.

-As was a common characteristic of buildings in the 19th Century, the cast iron lace verandahs which were on the building, have not survived.
+As was a common characteristic of buildings in the 19th century, the cast iron lace verandahs which were on the building, have not survived.
 The building was developed by Bernadette and Dan Connolly as part of a redevelopment of the Hamilton RSL.
 DJB Developments have renovated the buildings there into a 33 unit apartment complex. and the work was completed in January 2018.